-The fundamental conditions of Black life in America remained, by every measurable standard, essentially unchanged:
+The fundamental conditions of Black life in America remained, by every measurable standard, essentially unchanged.

-- Police budgets in the majority of American cities increased (Municipal budget data, 2020–2023)
+- Police budgets in most American cities increased (Municipal budget data, 2020–2023)

 - Corporate pledges evaporated or were reclassified (Jan, McGregor & Hoyer, Washington Post, 2021)